fulcrologic/fulcro/docs/status.md

 more work).
 The modular nature of the new server also enables 3rd party libraries that can hook into your server-side query/mutation logic.

-Both are in good shape.
-The modular server could use more examples and documentation.
+Both are in good shape, and well-documented.

 - Easy Server (100%)
-- Module-based Server (95%)
+- Module-based Server (100%)

 ## Twitter Bootstrap Support